Pet Vaccinations in Matthews

-The canine influenza virus (CIV) is spreading throughout North Carolina.
-This virus can be fatal if left untreated, so prevention is key.
+The canine influenza virus (CIV) can be fatal if left untreated, so prevention is key.
 Here at Caring Hearts Animal Hospital, we carry vaccines to protect pets from both strains of the virus: H3N8, and H3N2.
 For pets receiving these vaccinations for the first time, a subsequent booster is needed 3 weeks after the first injection is given.

 CIV is very contagious and spreads quickly.
 Please give us a call today if you have questions about CIV and our vaccines, and be sure to schedule an appointment to have your canine companion vaccinated.
 We want your loved ones to be safe!

 Core Vaccines for Dogs and Cats

 Many vaccines are available for dogs and cats, but only some of them are considered essential.
 These are called core pet vaccines.
 Non-core vaccines are not essential but may be recommended based on your pet’s lifestyle and risk of exposure to certain diseases.

 - Rabies: Rabies is a virus that can be fatal.
 All mammals are susceptible to infection.
 Most states require that dogs receive regular rabies vaccinations.

 - DHPP: This is commonly called the “distemper shot.”
 It’s a combination vaccine that provides protection against four diseases: distemper, hepatitis, parainfluenza, and parvovirus.

 - Rabies: (see description above)